Sign in

 Origins and Composition

-In contrast, rubber can refer to both natural and synthetic materials.
-Natural rubber originates from the same latex we just discussed, while synthetic rubber is created through the polymerization of petrochemicals.
-Popular types of synthetic rubber include styrene-butadiene rubber (SBR) and ethylene-propylene diene monomer (EPDM).
-The diversity in origins means that while both materials can provide elasticity and durability, their chemical structures can significantly affect their properties.
+Conversely, rubber can be categorized into natural and synthetic varieties.
+Natural rubber is derived from latex, while synthetic rubber arises from the polymerization of petrochemicals.
+Some widely recognized types of synthetic rubber include styrene-butadiene rubber (SBR) and ethylene-propylene diene monomer (EPDM).
+These varying origins indicate that, while both materials can exhibit flexibility and resilience, their unique chemical structures may lead to significantly different attributes.

 Physical Properties

-One of the most notable differences between latex and rubber is their resistance to various chemicals.
-Natural latex is sensitive to certain oils, solvents, and UV light, which can lead to degradation over time.
-While this can be a disadvantage for some applications, latex's inherent flexibility and stretchiness make it perfect for areas requiring a snug fit, like gloves and balloons.
+A notable distinction between latex and rubber lies in their chemical resistance.
+Natural latex tends to be sensitive to oils, solvents, and UV exposure, which can lead to deterioration over time.
+Despite this vulnerability, latex’s inherent flexibility makes it an optimal choice for products requiring a snug fit, such as gloves and balloons.

 Allergic Reactions